Walther Wever (general): Early life

 Walther Wever was born on 11 November 1887 in Wilhelmsort in the county of Bromberg (now in Poland, then in East Prussia).
 He was the son of Arnold Wever, the one-time director of a Berlin bank and the grandson of the Prussian Prosecutor-General Dr. Carl George Wever.
 After his final secondary examinations, he settled in Schweidnitz where he trained as an officer.

-Wever saw action in World War I and served as a staff officer for the OHL (Oberste Heeresleitung, Army High Command).
+Wever saw action as an aerial observer in World War I and served as a staff officer for the OHL (Oberste Heeresleitung, Army High Command).

 Luftwaffe

 Wever became the Commander of the Reichsluftfahrtministerium on 1 September 1933.
 On 1 March 1935, he became Chief of Staff of the Luftwaffe shortly after its creation on 26 February 1935, a post he held until his death.
 Wever was a supporter of the Strategic bomber and recognised its importance as early as 1934.
 He supported the aviation companies such as Junkers and Dornier, in their respective projects to produce the Ju 89 and Dornier Do 19 competitors for the Ural Bomber production contract competition.
 Wever outlined five key points to air strategy: